 Graph Analytics for AML: Top 5 Tools 2024

-Graph analytics maps relationships between entities to uncover complex money laundering schemes that traditional systems miss.
-By 2024, these top 5 tools will revolutionize anti-money laundering (AML) detection and investigation:
+Graph analytics maps relationships between entities to uncover money laundering structures that per-transaction monitoring misses.
+These are the five tools most often shortlisted for anti-money laundering (AML) detection and investigation:

 Quick Comparison